The OnSSET Model

 If these conditions are fulfilled, the settlement status is set to electrified (by the national grid).
 At the same time, the algorithm stores the length of the additional MV lines that have been built thus far by the model to connect this new settlement.
 This is required to ensure all newly electrified cells comply with the 50 km limit for the length of MV lines.
 Further, this is also used to consider cost increases for each additional MV extension, due to the requirement to strengthen the previously built grid line.
 This process is repeated with the newly electrified cells until no additional cells are being electrified, and thus until all settlements to which the grid can be economically extended are reached.
 Settlements that are not connected to the grid will get access to electricity through mini grid or stand-alone systems.
 This decision is based on a cost comparison process where the off-grid technology which can meet the electricity demand at the lowest LCoE selected for each cell.

 Penalty cost assignment to electricity grid expansion processess

 The expansion of the transmission network to areas lacking access is a capital intensive process.
-The investment costs are influenced by several factors such as the capacity, the type and the length of the lines as well as by the topology of the subjected area.
+The investment costs are influenced by several factors such as the capacity and the length of the lines as well as by the topology of the subjected area.
 In this analysis, a number of geospatial factors that affect the investment costs of the transmission network are identified and considered in order to assign an incremental capital cost in locations that indicate specific topological features.
-More particularly, investment cost is influenced by elevation, the road network, land cover type, slope gradient and distance from substations.
+Particularly, investment cost is influenced by elevation, the road network, land cover type, slope gradient and distance from substations.